mcfnord/rml/src/trial.md

 # SCOTUS and me

 Being out on bail is surreal.
 Being on bail for a speech crime was another level.
-Anything I say anywhere could be used against me.
+Anything I said anywhere could be used against me.
 My lawyer explained that even clicking Like on Facebook could be used against me somehow.
-I knew Lindquist's office

-# See Goofy scenario
+I remember how surreal it became when the Supreme Court ruled in my favor, in a case incredibly similar to my own.
+While the nation celebrated the marriage equality ruling, the SCOTUS ruling on *Alonis v.
+USA* was as significant to speech advocates.
+In a case much more heinous and much more clear, the Supremes ruled there was no real threat because there was no intention to threaten.
+Surely this meant the prosecutor would drop the charges.
+Had he not gone on TV and said those things, I bet he would have.

+# Lindquist doubles down

 My case was very unusual.
 People in civil court often love the idea of involving the prosecutor.
 It can give a huge